Skip to main content

 EOF

-You can see the results of the vulnerability scan in your Mondoo Console once the installation is complete:
+You can see the results of the vulnerability scan in the Mondoo Console when the installation and scan are complete:

 See agent in console